hashkat/hashkat/docs/input.md

   true
 ```

-If *true* all of the simulated network data within the save file will be loaded from when the simulated commenced
+If *true* all of the simulated network data stored in the *save_file* will be loaded when the network simulation recommences, and the simulation will thereby continue from where it left off.
+If *false*, a network simulation will simply restart from the beginning if it is stopped and then restarted.

 #### Ignore Load Config Check